ubccpsc/310/docs/index.md

     details: Four deliverables on an inherited codebase.
 Add a feature, make it testable, design a third API version, then build it.
     link: /26w1/project/
   - title: Course reader
     details: The reference text for the course, organized by topic.
-Coming soon.
+    link: /textbook
 ---